 This revolutionary approach involved using noisy audio to estimate the solution to what is technically called The Acoustic Wave Equation for Waveguides with Boundary and Initial Conditions.
 In simpler terms, they used principles of physics and math devised by Isaac Newton and George Green, respectively, to figure out how sound travels from a point in 3D space to each of multiple receivers, be they ears, microphones, or other sensors.
 These Green's Functions captured not only how the sound traveled directly, but also indirectly via reflections from surfaces (i.e., the boundaries) in the acoustic space (i.e., the waveguide) despite other sounds already being in the space and potentially interfering (i.e., the initial conditions).

-But whether this sophisticated approach could eventually bridge the wide chasm that existed between working on paper and working in the real world was the real question, and took nearly a decade to answer.
+But whether this sophisticated approach could eventually bridge the chasm between a theoretical solution and one that works in the real world was the real question, and took nearly a decade to answer.
 The team faced moments of doubt and nearly abandoned the approach altogether.
-But they persevered, drawing inspiration from the remarkable ability of human hearing—after all, even a child with normal hearing can effortlessly solve this problem.
+But they persevered, drawing inspiration from the remarkable ability of human hearing — after all, even a child's normal hearing can effortlessly solve this problem.

 The team went into this research fully expecting that a truly general solution to the Cocktail Party Problem would require out-of-the-box thinking, as none of the many approaches tried over the decades had worked.
 To mimic human hearing, such a solution had to be robust enough to function in a noisy, crowded, dynamic, and reverberant cocktail party even blindfolded (i.e., without a camera), simply by "paying attention" to one sound at a time without knowing the direction or distance to the source, or whether other masking sources were behind it or between the source and the receivers, and regardless of the source being quieter than the background sound level most of the time.